ethanshea-ms/live-video-analytics/utilities/video-analysis/notebooks/Yolo/readme.md

 # Yolo
 You only look once (YOLO) is a state-of-the-art, real-time object detection system.
 You can learn more about this [here](https://pjreddie.com/darknet/yolo/).
-This folder has a set of jupyter notebooks that will enable you to run a YoloV3 and tinyYolov3 models on Live Video Analytics (LVA).
+This folder has a set of Jupyter notebooks that will enable you to run a YoloV3 and tinyYolov3 models on Live Video Analytics (LVA).

 ## Contents